Behind the Scenes: Building out the Iconic Grove at Grand Bay

 When you’re building out luxury units at iconic buildings like Grove at Grand Bay, it’s important to integrate your own personal touch in a way that doesn’t disrupt the natural feel and ambience of the building.
 The work we successfully carried out for our client did just that.
 It combined raw with high-end materials, including mixed raw concrete of the columns, high-end marble, glass and woodwork, giving the unit a natural feel.

-In addition to installing the columns and marble throughout the entire unit including on the walls of the powder bathroom, we also installed motorized solar and blackout blinds with channels to eliminate all light when they were closed.
+In addition to installing the columns and marble throughout the entire unit including on the walls of the powder bathroom, they also installed motorized solar and blackout blinds with channels to eliminate all light when they were closed.
 This is a great feature to have especially in Florida when the sun is always shining bright at 6 am.

-We installed a beautiful onyx mirrored glass backsplash in the kitchen, which helped magnify the light in the room and give the wall a classy appearance.
-We built the closets, which included drawers, shelving and hanging space in beige linen egger colors, giving the closet a modern and clean look.
-We installed unique light fixtures, bathroom mirrors and a custom laundry room with pure white quartz countertop and beige linen cabinetry.
-We hung Onyx mirrored glass in the foyer of the unit, which made the entrance really stand out.
-Last but not least, we also painted the entire unit.
+They installed a beautiful onyx mirrored glass backsplash in the kitchen and did a kitchen cabinetry remodel, which helped magnify the light in the room and give the wall a classy appearance.
+Closets were also added, which included drawers, shelving and hanging space in beige linen egger colors, giving the closet a modern and clean look.
+They installed unique light fixtures, bathroom mirrors and a custom laundry room with pure white quartz countertop and beige linen cabinetry.
+They hung Onyx mirrored glass in the foyer of the unit, which made the entrance really stand out.
+Last but not least, they also painted the entire unit with the help of painting contractors for a more professional job done.

 0 replies